 Disclaimer: Information in this article should not be taken as medical advice.
 Before you make any changes, you should speak with your provider.

-We just welcomed in a new year.
-And with the new year, plenty of people are thinking and talking about their goals and ambitions for this year.
+As we enter the dawn of a new year, we feel like there is a canvas of endless possibilities unfolding before us.
+The air is filled with resolutions, ambitions and goals for 2024.
 While we're huge advocates of making changes throughout the year, we also believe there's a lot of power in starting fresh with a new year.

 Balancing nutrition comes in many forms, and it tends to be a longer process for some than others.
 We suggest starting with one nutritional change each month for the first few months of the new year as a great way to make progress without overwhelming yourself!
-Here are a few of our top tips for nutrition changes:
+Here are our suggestions:

-Swap out your refined sugars for natural ones.
-This one is pretty self-explanatory, but toss out those refined sugar and use honey, real syrup, or even fruits as your sweeteners!
+- Swap out your refined sugars for natural ones.
+This one is pretty self-explanatory, but toss out the refined sugar and use honey, maple syrup, or even fruits as your sweeteners!

 - Test your vitamin levels and supplement what's low.
 It's incredibly important to test before you start to supplement so you know how much of what you should supplement.
-However, many women are lower in things like zinc, magnesium, and even vitamin D which can all help your overall health.
+However, many women are lower in things like Zinc, Magnesium, and even Vitamin D which can all help contribute to your overall health.

 - Consume enough carbs to support healthy ovulation.
-And make sure they're good quality carbs, such as vegetables, whole grains, and small servings of fruits.
+And make sure they're good quality carbs, such as vegetables and whole grains.

 Like we said - the goal is better long term habits, so if it means making these changes slowly over time (and using up what you already have at your home), then that's okay!
 We're all about making realistic changes a little at a time in order to benefit your hormones.

-The first question we often hear when we're talking about charting is, "What exactly is charting your cycle?"
-Well, it's a relatively easy way to keep track of your reproductive health status for family planning and/or making health changes.
+The first question we often hear when we're talking about tracking your cycle is, "What exactly is it?"
+Well, it's a relatively easy way of listening to your body signs to keep track of the progress of reproductive health for family planning and/or making health changes.
 You can find a longer intro to fertility awareness in this article or in our free guide.

-- It helps you know if and when you're ovulating (important as ovulation is a sign over overall health!).
+- It helps you know if and when you're ovulating (important as ovulation is a sign of overall health!).

 - It lets you know if you have potential cycle problems like a short luteal phase.